Painlev\'e transcendents in the defocusing mKdV equation with non-zero boundary conditions: Introduction

 It is well-established that the defocusing mKdV equation \eqref{dmkdv} with zero boundary conditions (ZBCs, i.e., $q_0(x)\rightarrow 0$ as $x\rightarrow\pm\infty$), does not exhibit solitons due to the absence of discrete spectrum in the self-adjoint ZS-AKNS scattering operator (see (\ref{lax pair}) below) \cite{DeiftP2}.
 Numerous studies have been conducted to analyze the long-time asymptotic behavior of solutions to the equation \eqref{dmkdv} in the continuous spectrum without solitons.
-The earliest work can be traced back to Segur and Ablowitz \cite{AblwzP1}, who derived the leading asymptotics of the solution of the mKdV equation, including the full information on the phase.
-The Deift-Zhou method \cite{DeiftP2} has significantly influenced research on the long-time behavior of the mKdV equation (\ref{dmkdv}), rigorously deriving the asymptotics for all relevant regions, including the self-similar Painlev\'e region, under the conditions of soliton free.
-The long-time asymptotic behavior of the solution of the mKdV equation with step-like initial data has been extensively studied in previous works \cite{MK0,MK1,GM,VA1,VA1ST}.
+The earliest work can be traced back to Segur and Ablowitz \cite{AblwzP1}, who derived the leading asymptotics of the solutions of the mKdV and Korteweg-de Vries (KdV) equations, including the full information on the phase.
+The Deift-Zhou nonlinear steepest descent method \cite{DeiftP2} has significantly influenced research on the long-time behavior of the mKdV equation (\ref{dmkdv}), rigorously deriving the asymptotics for all relevant regions, including the self-similar Painlev\'e region, under the conditions of soliton free.
+The long-time asymptotic behavior of the solution to the mKdV equation with step-like initial data has been extensively studied in previous works \cite{MK0,MK1,GM,VA1,VA1ST}.
 Boutet de Monvel \emph{et al.} discussed the initial boundary value problem of the defocusing mKdV equation in the finite interval using the Fokas method \cite{Monvel}.
-Moreover, the long-time behavior of solutions to the defocusing mKdV equation (\ref{dmkdv}) was established for initial data in a weighted Sobolev space $H^{2,2}(\mathbb{R})$ without considering solitons \cite{chenliu}.
-Furthermore, Charlier and Lenells investigated the Airy and Painlev\'e asymptotics for the mKdV equation \cite{Charlier2020}, and Painlev\'e asymptotics were later obtained for the entrie mKdV hierarchy by Huang and Zhang \cite{Huang2020}.
-The Painlev\'e asymptotics in transition regions also appear in the other integrable systems.
-Segur and Ablowitz first described the asymptotics in the transition region for the Korteweg-de Vries (KdV) equation \cite{AblwzP1}.
-The connection between the tau-function of the Sine-Gordon reduction and the Painlev\'e \uppercase\expandafter{\romannumeral3} equation was established through the RH approach \cite{Its3}.
-Additionally, Boutet de Monvel \emph{et al.} found the Painlev\'e asymptotics of the Camassa-Holm equation using the nonlinear steepest descent approach \cite{Monvel2010}.
-More recently, we found the Painlev\'e asymptotics of the defocusing nonlinear Schr\"odinger (NLS) equation with non-zero boundary conditions (NBCs, i.e., $q_0(x)\nrightarrow 0$ as $x\rightarrow\pm\infty$) \cite{wfp}.
+Moreover, the long-time asymptotics of the solution to the defocusing mKdV equation (\ref{dmkdv}) was established for initial data in a weighted Sobolev space $H^{2,2}(\mathbb{R})$ without considering solitons \cite{chenliu}.
+Furthermore, Charlier and Lenells investigated the Airy and Painlev\'e asymptotics for the mKdV equation \cite{Charlier2020}, and later, Huang and Zhang extended these asymptotics to the entire mKdV hierarchy \cite{Huang2020}.
+The Painlev\'e asymptotics in transition regions also appear in other integrable systems.
+Segur and Ablowitz described the asymptotics in the transition region for the KdV equation \cite{AblwzP1}.
+The connection between the tau-function of the sine-Gordon reduction and the Painlev\'e \uppercase\expandafter{\romannumeral3} equation was established through the RH approach \cite{Its3}.
+Additionally, Boutet de Monvel \emph{et al.} obtained the Painlev\'e asymptotics for the Camassa-Holm equation by using the nonlinear steepest descent approach \cite{Monvel2010}.
+More recently, we found the Painlev\'e asymptotics for the defocusing nonlinear Schr\"odinger (NLS) equation with non-zero boundary conditions (NZBCs, i.e., $q_0(x)\nrightarrow 0$ as $x\rightarrow\pm\infty$) \cite{wfp}.
 Moreover, it also appears in the modified Camassa-Holm equation \cite{xyz}.